 Grants are funds that are provided by federal and state agencies.
-Grants do not have to be repaid.
+Grants do not have

 The FAFSA must be completed to receive grants.

 The federal government awards Pell Grants to those students who are found eligible after completing the FAFSA.
 Pell Grants are not available to students who have already completed a Bachelor’s degree.
 The amount is determined according to eligibility and the number of hours in which you are enrolled.
 The maximum award is $6195 per year.

 Farmingdale State College credits the funds to your account.
 If and when a student’s tuition account becomes overpaid with loans and grants, a refund will be issued.

 Beginning in the 2017-18 year, a student can now receive 150% of their yearly Pell Grant award if they attend more than two terms.
 They must, however, be enrolled in at least 6 credits which apply toward their academic program in the term which brings the award over 100%.

 Schools must recalculate Pell Grants based on the number of credits enrolled in at a prescribed Pell Recalculation Date.
 We will review enrollment at the end of the drop/add period of each Part of term (session) within a semester and including the Winter term as a Part of Term for the Spring semester.
 A Pell Grant may be reduced or increased based on changes in enrollment.